Site Overlay

 Collaboration: Work closely with obstetricians, nurse-midwives, and other members of the multidisciplinary healthcare team to ensure the optimal care of the mother and baby.

-Managing Complications: Assess and manage high-risk pregnancies and any complications that may occur during pregnancy, labor, or the postpartum period.
+Managing Complications: Assess and manage high-risk pregnancies and potential complications during pregnancy, labor, or the postpartum period.

 Environment